Yes, we know that this is taking a while!

 The reality of Jon Klemm is that he fought for every shift he got in pro hockey.

 Klemm was an undrafted Free Agent in 1991, and he would not play that much in the NHL for his first few seasons.
-That might be true, but the Defenseman would keep plying at his trade, and after playing 15 Games when the franchise was in Quebec, the first year when the organization relocated to the Rocky Mountains would see the Defenseman find a permanent home.
+That might be true, but the Defenseman would continue to ply his trade, and after playing 15 Games when the franchise was in Quebec, the first year the organization relocated to the Rocky Mountains would see the Defenseman find a permanent home.

 Curtis Leschyshyn was able to play over 1,000 Games in the National Hockey League (1,033), with slightly over half of them being with the Nordiques/Avalanche.

-Chris Drury was Quebec's third round pick in 1994, but rather than join the organization that drafted him, and he elected to join Boston University, where he would stay for four years.
-As a senior, Drury would win the Hobey Baker Award as the nation's top player, and after that, he was ready to join the team who chose him, though they had now relocated to Colorado.
+Chris Drury was Quebec's third-round pick in 1994, but rather than join the organization that drafted him, he elected to join Boston University, where he would stay for four years.
+As a senior, Drury would win the Hobey Baker Award as the nation's top player, and after that, he was ready to join the team that chose him, though they had now relocated to Colorado.

 Playing the last half of the 1980s with the Quebec Nordiques, Jeff Brown got his start in the NHL in La Belle Province.
 The Defenseman was only with the parent club for 8 Games as a rookie, and he would be promoted for good midway through his second season (1985-86).

-Scott Young won a Stanley Cup ring with the Pittsburgh Penguins and would be traded the year after choosing to play in Italy and represent the United States in the 1992 Olympics.
+Scott Young won a Stanley Cup ring with the Pittsburgh Penguins and was traded the following year, choosing to play in Italy and represent the United States at the 1992 Olympics.

 Ryan O’Reilly was a 2nd Round Pick in 2009, and he would shockingly make the opening day roster, making him the youngest player in Avalanche history.
 As a rookie, O'Reilly had 26 Points, a number he would repeat the following season.
 2011-12 would be a nice season for O'Reilly, who scored 55 Points.
-People around the NHL were noticing his solid two-way play, and he would finish 14th in Frank J. Selke Trophy voting.
+People around the NHL were noticing his solid two-way play, and he would finish 14th in voting for the Frank J. Selke Trophy.

 One of the most delightful stories in Avalanche history is the success of Brett Clark.
 After years of bouncing back and forth from the NHL to the minors with the Montreal, Atlanta, and Colorado organizations, at age 28, he broke out as a very capable two-way Defenseman at the elite level of hockey.